Biking in Helsinki: Top Routes, Rentals, and Must-See Spots for a Great Ride

 You can find air pumps for your tires in many places around the city, but my favourite is Pyöräkeskus (bike centre).
 This summer container workshop offers small quick fixes for free, or if you need advice with something, these guys are happy to help.
 Fantastic professionals!
 I get my usual bike service done with Stadi Bike or Easy Cycles, I highly recommend both!
 In the Sörnäinen area, you can find many bike shops as well.

 People in Helsinki love to bike and there are plenty of means to get your hands on one!
-Wether you’re looking for a sparkling brand new ride or a second hand used bike, here are some places where you can find them:
+Whether you’re looking for a sparkling brand-new ride or a second-hand used bike, here are some places where you can find them:

 Töölön Pyörä – Linnankoskenkatu 2 – my former go-to shop when I lived in that area